Marks of Indifference

 In the action of simultaneously highlighting and redacting his ideas, I wanted to locate a space between the legible and the obscured, between reverence and refusal.

-This is an open edition with ongoing documentation available here.
+This is an open edition.